tomzorz/shoreparty.org/posts/getting-started-with-npu-workloads.md

 ![loading](/img/npu1/loading.png)

 How long?
 Well - unless you've used the language model before -, long enough to let Windows Update download and install the required language model.
 Which is... pretty long.
-Sadly there is no feedback, estimate or progress information on this that we could display for the users here (a feedback I've shared with the team at Microsoft) - but we as developers know what's going on so we can open the Settings app and navigate to Windows Update to observe what's going on:
+Until we add our own feedback - which is a bit beyond the scope of this getting started intro, we can open the Settings app and navigate to Windows Update to observe what's going on:

 ![I guess I should update my old.
 NET Framework too...](/img/npu1/wupdate.png)